ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

 ##  Comments in JSON fragments

-   We found useful to introduce two kinds of comments, both defined as key-value pairs where the key starts with "//":
+   We found it useful to introduce two kinds of comments, both defined as key-value pairs where the key starts with "//":

    - free-form descriptive comments, e.g."// comment" : "refine this"